Jump to main content

 For example, reaction times continue to shorten as a child ages.
 Reaction times reach their fastest point sometime in a person's late 20's.
 After this age, however, reaction times slowly begin to increase until the 50's and 60's, at which point they begin to increase even more.
 Reaction times also lengthen if a person is sleepy or mentally fatigued.

 Figure 1.
-This drawing shows that reaction time is the time from the presentation of a stimulus (in this example, the stimulus is the red screen) to the time of a reaction to that stimulus (when the hand pushes the button).
+This drawing shows that reaction time is the time from the presentation of a stimulus (in this example, the stimulus is the black circle) to the time of a reaction to that stimulus (when the user clicks the mouse button).

 In this science fair project, you will look at reaction times during a time of mental fatigue, and see if peppermint has the ability to improve those reactions times.
 Peppermint is currently used in some school districts in the United States as a snack on state testing days, in hopes that it will help improve test scores.
 Peppermint aroma has been studied to see if it can increase attention and focus, and even athletic performance.
 You will study peppermint candies to see if they improve the reaction times of volunteers at a time when they are most drowsy, right before bedtime.
 So find your favorite peppermint candy and find out if peppermint freshens your breath and your brain!